smitmartijn/networkinsight-cookbook/manuscript/ch-6-architecture.md

 - **Nfcapd** and **Sfcapd** are used to receive NetFlow and sFlow (respectively) records and store them in native capd data files.
  - These are slightly modified to support IPFIX from the VDS and ignore information that Network Insight does not need, to improve performance.

-{caption: "Collector VM internal architecture"}
+{caption: "Collector VM internal architecture", width: "80%"}
 ![](images/image59.png)

 {id: ch-flow-processor}